-Born with no hearing in both ears, King relies primarily on her ability to read lips, leaning on her hearing aid to help understand conversations better.
-She’s traveled to 31 countries and five continents.
+Born without hearing, King relies primarily on her ability to lip-read, and uses her hearing aid to help understand conversations better.
+She’s travelled to 31 countries and five continents.
 Along the way, her iPad has become an indispensable sidekick.
 “Even simple things like overhead announcements at airports are hard for me to pick up,” says King.
 “So I’ve missed flights because I didn’t hear about a gate change.
 Now I use apps on my iPad to see notifications of flight changes.”
-King uses multiple apps — from travel guides to maps to language and translation apps — to connect with people and explore every destination to the fullest. “iPad is one of my essential travel tools,” says King.
+King uses multiple apps — from travel guides to maps to language and translation apps — to connect with people and explore every destination to the full. “iPad is one of my essential travel tools,” says King.

 King hopes that by chronicling her experiences, she can be an example for other hearing-impaired people.
-“I’ve met countless deaf people, and they all tell me how brave I am for traveling.
-But now that they’ve read my site, they realize they can do it too.”
+“I’ve met countless deaf people, and they all tell me how brave I am for travelling.
+But now that they’ve read my site, they realise they can do it too.”

-From Beijing to St. Petersburg, King has wandered down winding streets, pulling up Maps whenever she needs to find her way again.
-Since most people don’t sign, and King can only understand English, she relies on the local language captions on Maps to show cab drivers exactly where she needs to go.
+From Beijing to St Petersburg, King has wandered down winding streets, pulling up Maps whenever she needs to find her way again.
+Since most people don’t sign, and King can only understand English, she relies on the local language captions on Maps to show taxi drivers exactly where she needs to go.

 To King, there’s an incredible discovery waiting at every turn, and her iPad helps her the whole way through.
-She can stop for a chat at a neighborhood cafe using BabelDeck and other communication apps on iPad.
+She can stop for a chat at a neighbourhood cafe using BabelDeck and other communication apps on iPad.
 She’ll turn to the Triposo app on iPad to create walking tours of a new city.
-And during the inevitable down periods and wait times at airports, in hotels, or on a plane, King watches closed-captioned movies and TV shows from iTunes, keeps in touch with family and friends using FaceTime and iMessage, or jots down ideas for her next post using Notes.
+And during the inevitable down periods and waiting times at airports, in hotels or on a plane, King watches closed-captioned films and TV programmes from iTunes, keeps in touch with family and friends using FaceTime and iMessage, or jots down ideas for her next post using Notes.
 When she returns home, she uses WordPress to write and publish her latest travel tale.